Limited Time

 Then they move on.

-A few months later, they’re in the same place.
+A few months later, they’re in the same spot.
 Different channel.
 Same outcome.

-Here’s the uncomfortable truth: it’s almost never the channel.
+Here’s what I keep seeing: it’s almost never the channel.

 It’s the diagnosis.